MikeRogers0/Talks/slides/Seeding-Your-Apps-Data/slides.md

 <!--
 Hello Everyone!

-I'm going to be seeding in rails, it's something which we all probably know about but most the projects we're using probably are have empty files.
+I'm going to be talking seeding in rails, it's something which we all probably know about but most the projects we're using probably are have empty files.
 -->

 # Seeding Data In Ruby On Rails

-A good `db/seeds.rb` file, makes every app amazing
+Good `db/seeds.rb`, help every app grow

 ---
 <!-- _class: lead -->